asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 * The naming format should always be consistent across all of the tests in the test suite.
 * The name of the test case should make it obvious what the test is doing, why it is doing it, and what result it is expecting.

 Following these two bits of advice is far more important than a specific style that you follow.
-Regardless, while the test case name is very long it describes the test case well and introduces no ambiguity to the reader.
+Regardless, while this test case name is very long it describes the test case well and introduces no ambiguity to the reader.

 The first block of code encountered in the test case is the arrange block.
 Three accounts are created, a credit card account with an outstanding balance, a credit card account with a zero balance, and a non credit card account with a balance.
 The last line in the block utilizes the stub created with the Moq framework.
-It sets up a call to the dependency, IAccountDataAdapter's Get method and returns the three aforementioned account objects.
+It sets up a call to the dependency, IAccountDataFacade's Get method and returns the three aforementioned account objects.

 The second, or act, block contains a single line.
 It calls the method under test, another long but specific method name.
 It saves the returning value in a variable named result.